joshbivens/miab/README.md

 ## Features

-- **Send Messages**: Users can send messages using the provided text entry field and send button.
+- **Send Messages**: Users can send a message using the text entry field and send button.
-- **Random Messages**: Users can receive random messages from the database when they submit a message of their own.
+- **Random Messages**: Users receive a random message from the database when they submit a message of their own.
-- **Receive Messages**: Messages are retrieved from Firestore and displayed in the application's message display area.
 - **Timestamps**: Each message is timestamped.

 ## Installation